Recognition memory: Encoding

-Strictly speaking, recognition is a process of memory retrieval.
-But how a memory is formed in the first place affects how it is retrieved.
-An interesting area of study related to recognition memory deals with how memories are initially learned or encoded in the brain.
+Strictly speaking, recognition is a process of memory retrieval, but how a memory is formed in the first place affects how it is retrieved.
+An area of study related to recognition memory deals with how memories are initially learned or encoded in the brain.
 This encoding process is an important aspect of recognition memory because it determines not only whether or not a previously introduced item is recognized, but how that item is retrieved through memory.
 Depending on the strength of the memory, the item may either be 'remembered' (i.e. a recollection judgment) or simply 'known' (i.e. a familiarity judgment).
 Of course, the strength of the memory depends on many factors, including whether or not the person was giving their full attention to memorizing the information or whether they were distracted, whether they are actively attempting to learn (intentional learning) or only learning passively, whether they were allowed to rehearse the information or not, etc., although these contextual details are beyond the scope of this entry.

 Several studies have shown that when an individual is devoting his/her full attention to the memorization process, the strength of the successful memory is related to the magnitude of bilateral activation in the prefrontal cortex, hippocampus, and parahippocampal gyrus.
 The greater the activation in these areas during learning, the better the memory.
 Thus, these areas are involved in the formation of detailed, recollective memories.
 In contrast, when subjects are distracted during the memory-encoding process, only the right prefrontal cortex and left parahippocampal gyrus are activated.
 These regions are associated with "a sense of knowing" or familiarity.
 Given that the areas involved in familiarity are also involved in recollection, this conforms to a single-process theory of recognition, at least insofar as the encoding of memories is concerned.

 In other senses

-Recognition memory is not confined to the visual domain; we can recognize things in each of the five traditional sensory modalities (i.e. sight, hearing, touch, smell, and taste).
+Recognition memory is not confined to the visual domain; we can recognize things in each of the five traditional sensory modalities (sight, hearing, touch, smell, and taste).
 Although most neuroscientific research has focused on visual recognition, there have also been studies related to audition (hearing), olfaction (smell), gustation (taste), and tactition (touch).

 Audition

 Auditory recognition memory is primarily dependent on the medial temporal lobe as displayed by studies on lesioned patients and amnesics.
 Moreover, studies conducted on monkeys and dogs have confirmed that perinhinal and entorhinal cortex lesions fail to affect auditory recognition memory as they do in vision.
-Further research needs must be done on the role of the hippocampus in auditory recognition memory, as studies in lesioned patients suggest that the hippocampus does play a small role in auditory recognition memory while studies with lesioned dogs directly conflict this finding.
-It has also been proposed that area TH is vital for auditory recognition memory but further research must be done in this area as well.
+Further research is needed to investigate the role of the hippocampus in auditory recognition memory, as studies in lesioned patients suggest that the hippocampus does play a small role in auditory recognition memory while studies with lesioned dogs directly conflict this finding.
+It has also been proposed that area TH is vital for auditory recognition memory, but further research must be done in this area as well.
 Studies comparing visual and auditory recognition memory conclude the auditory modality is inferior.